-Actuarial Methods and Assumptions - The Authority's net OPEB liability was measured as of June 30, 2018 and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation dated June 30, 2019 that was rolled forward using standard update procedures to determine the net OPEB liability as of June 30, 2018, based on the following actuarial methods and assumptions:
+Actuarial Methods and Assumptions - The Authority's net OPEB liability was measured as of June 30, 2019 and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation dated June 30, 2020 that was rolled forward using standard update procedures to determine the net OPEB liability as of June 30, 2019, based on the following actuarial methods and assumptions:

 Actuarial Assumptions

-Valuation Date June 30, 2017
+Valuation Date June 30, 2019

-Measurement Date June 30, 2018
+Measurement Date June 30, 2019

 Actuarial Cost Method Entry Age Normal Cost, level percent of pay

 Actuarial Assumptions:

-Discount Rate 7.00%
+Discount Rate 6.65%

-Inflation 2.75%
+Inflation 2.50%

-Payroll Growth 3.25%
+Payroll Growth 3.00%

-Investment Rate of Return 7.00%
+Investment Rate of Return 6.65%

-Mortality Rate MacLeod Watts Scale 2017 applied generationally
+Mortality Rate MacLeod Watts Scale 2018 applied generationally from 2015

 Asset Valuation Method Market Value of Assets

-Healthcare Trend Rate 7.5% decreasing to 5%
+Healthcare Trend Rate 6.50 decreasing to 4%

-The underlying mortality assumptions were based on the Macleod Watts Scale 2017, which is a two-dimensional mortality improvement scale reflecting both age and year of mortality improvement.
-The underlying base scale is Scale MP-2016 which has two segments - (1) historical improvement rates for the period 1951-2012 and (2) an estimate of future mortality improvement for years 2013-2015 using the Scale MP-2016 methodology but utilizing the assumptions obtained from Scale MP-2015.
-The Macleod Watts scale then transitions from the 2015 improvement rate to the Social Security Administration (SSA) Intermediate Scale linearly over the 10-year period 2016-2025.
-After this transition period, the Macleod Watts Scale uses the constant mortality improvement rate from the SSA Intermediate Scale from 2025-2039.
-The SSA's Intermediate Scale has a final step down in 2040 which is reflected in the Macleod Watts scale for years 2040 and thereafter.
-Over the ages 100 to 115, the SSA improvement rate is graded to zero.
+The underlying mortality assumptions were based on the Macleod Watts Scale 2018, which is a two-dimensional mortality improvement scale reflecting both age and year of mortality improvement.
+The underlying base scale is Scale MP-2017 which has two segments - (1) historical improvement rates for the period 1951-2013 and (2) an estimate of future mortality improvement for years 2014-2016 using the Scale MP-2017 methodology but utilizing the assumptions obtained from Scale MP-2015.
+The Macleod Watts scale then transitions from the 2016 improvement rate to the Social Security Administration (SSA) Intermediate Scale linearly over the 10-year period 2017-2026.
+After this transition period, the Macleod Watts Scale uses the constant mortality improvement rate from the SSA Intermediate Scale from 2026-2040.
+The SSA's Intermediate Scale has a final step down in 2041 which is reflected in the Macleod Watts scale for years 2041 and thereafter.
+Over the ages 95 to 115, the SSA improvement rate is graded to zero.

-Scale MP-2016 can be found at the SOA website and the projection scales used in the 2016 Social.
+Scale MP-2017 can be found at the SOA website and the projection scales used in the 2017 Social Security Administrations Trustees Report at the Sociate Security Administration website.

-The long-term expected rate of return on OPEB plan investments was determined using a buildingblock method in which expected future real rates of return (expected returns, net of OPEB plan investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on OPEB plan investments was determined using a building-block method in which expected future real rates of return (expected returns, net of OPEB plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table

 Long-Term

 Target Expected Real

 Asset Class Allocation Rate of Return

 Global Equity 59% 4.80%

 Fixed Income 25% 1.10%

 Global Real Estate(REITs) 8% 3.20%

 Treasury Inflation Protected Securities 5% 0.20%

 Commodities 3% 1.50%

 Total 100%

+•